-Of course it’s not only dog owners who want to know what is and isn’t allowed in Spain.
-Anyone spending time here is affected by the way in which others look after, or not, their pets.
-Barking dogs, dangerous dogs, dog mess left on the pavements have an impact on everyone.
-In this article we look at some of the issues of importance to dog owners and their neighbours alike.
+Of course, it’s not only dog owners who want to know what is and isn’t allowed in Spain.
+Anyone spending time here is affected by the way in which others look after, or not, their dogs in Spain.

 All dogs should be on a lead with their owners in control.
 However, there are times when a dog escapes and is picked up by a stranger.
 If you do come across a lost dog in Spain then you can catch it and take it to the vet.
 If it doesn’t have a microchip then the vet will call the Policia Local who will call the municipal dog pound to arrange to collect the dog.

 If it does have a chip, it will be registered on a database and the vet is able to call the owners.
 It is important that you register your dog’s chip if you live in Spain on the community database.
 You also need to log your address and telephone number in case the dog gets lost.
 It’s worthwhile doing even if you only stay a few weeks a year here.
 It costs about €20 and can be done at the vets.

 If a barking dog is keeping you up at night or if you come across one that’s living in squalid conditions and chained in a dirty backyard you can contact the Local Police.
 Hitting a dog is a crime and a matter for the Guardia Civil.